 The Houghton Conservation Area is bounded to the north by a Houghton Park parking lot and a succession of non-Park parcels and City Streets, including Spann Street, Fredro Street, Gorski Street, Weiss Street and Weimar Street.
 The Area generally is situated near or meets residential lots along these streets.
 It is bound to the south by the Buffalo River, the shoreline of which is a steep embankment.

-A public meeting was held on August 24, 2022 to introduce the BNRLT to the Kaisertown community.
+An initial public meeting was held on August 24, 2022 to introduce the BNRLT to the Kaisertown community.